Saudi Arabia says no room for mediation in Canada row, more measures possible

 The dispute may damage what is a modest bilateral trade relationship worth nearly $4 billion a year.
 Canadian exports to Saudi Arabia totaled about $1.12 billion in 2017, or 0.2 percent of the total value of Canadian exports.

-Additional reporting by Hesham Hajali in Cairo, Katie Paul in Dubai,; Editing by Janet Lawrence, William Maclean
+Reporting by Aziz El Yaakoubi, Hesham Hajali in Cairo; Editing by Janet Lawrence, William Maclean